krishnapaljadeja/ODOOxAmalthea_CodeCatalyst/Frontend/src/integration-tracker.md

 ## ❌ Missing Endpoints

 *No missing endpoints.
-All frontend API calls are covered.*
+All 25 endpoints are fully implemented in the backend.*

 ---